pioncz/advertising-data-tsx/README.md

 # TODO:
-add material ui, lodash
++add material ui, lodash
-prototype layout (with all inputs, blue rect as chart placeholder)
++prototype layout (with all inputs, blue rect as chart placeholder)
 import data
 find and add chart to the project
 add unit test for filtering